 Voit, Yanks beat KC 7-3, open twinbill with 6th win in row

-KANSAS CITY, Mo.
-(AP) — Luke Voit hit a go-ahead homer in the seventh inning and the New York Yankees won their sixth game in a row, beating the Kansas City Royals 7-3 Saturday to open a day-night doubleheader.

-Friday night’s game was postponed because of severe thunderstorms, forcing the split twinbill.
+The Royals’ bullpen held the Yankees down after the big second inning, allowing one run and four hits in seven innings of work.
+New York didn’t score again after Maybin’s hit in the third made it 6-1.

+Hunter Dozier doubled twice after going hitless in the opener, driving in Adalberto Mondesi in the first inning and coming around to score on Jorge Soler’s double in the fourth inning.

 J.A.
-Happ (4-3) threw six strong innings, striking out 10.
+Happ (4-3) threw six strong innings in the opener, striking out 10.
 He allowed only a single hit until a familiar problem showed up in the sixth when Whit Merrifield hit a tying, three-run homer.
 It was the 14th homer Happ has allowed, tied for second most in the majors.

+But unlike past home runs, Happ threw a good pitch, and Merrifield simply put a good swing on the ball.

+“You tip your cap.
+He hit a ball at his shoulders,” Happ said.

+Yankees manager Aaron Boone won’t let one swing take away from Happ’s effort.

+“It was a dominating effort,” he said.
+“He had swings and misses all day on the fastball.
+I thought he was just locked in from a focus standpoint, getting the ball and executing pitches all day long.”

-Voit quickly restored the Yankees’ lead when he hit a two-run homer estimated at 470 feet off Scott Barlow (1-1).
-Voit also singled and scored in the first inning, scoring from first base on Clint Frazier’s two-run double.
+Voit quickly restored the Yankees’ lead when he connected off Scott Barlow (1-1) for a 470-foot home run and New York’s bullpen closed out the win.

-Thairo Estrada added some insurance in the eighth with a double into the right field corner that scored Brett Gardner and Frazier.
-Gardner had three hits and scored twice.

-Adam Ottavino and Luis Cessa combined to throw three scoreless innings in relief of Happ.
+“It doesn’t matter if I’m hitting, Gary (Sanchez), Gleyber (Torres), whoever.
+Everybody calls us the Baby Bombers, so I feel like someone will hit a home run or get a big hit,” Voit said.

+Voit grew up near St. Louis, was drafted by the Royals out of high school, went to Missouri State and made his major league debut with the Cardinals.

 Barlow had his second straight shaky outing for the Royals.
 His ERA sat at 2.01 after a scoreless outing against the Los Angeles Angels on Sunday, but got tagged for four runs in 1 2/3 innings on Wednesday in St. Louis and gave up four more runs Saturday in 1 1/3 innings.